AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-31-agentic-coding-tools.md

 ### Continue.dev

 Continue is the open-source IDE extension that works with both VS Code and JetBrains.
 With 26,000 GitHub stars, it is the only tool in this category with full cross-editor support.
-You bring your own models — local via Ollama, cloud via any provider, or a mix of both.
+You bring your own models: local via Ollama, cloud via any provider, or a mix of both.

 The tab completion quality is improving, and the slash command system lets you define custom workflows.
 Continue is not as polished as Cursor, but it is the most flexible option for developers who refuse to switch editors.